 *This movement is best done with either the rope attachment with the rope slid all the way over to one side or a straight bar attachment with the cable attached to one side.

 Keep the torso upright during the movement.
 If you find yourself (or your athletes) leaning to one side or the other it’s probably an indication that the weight is too heavy.
 Lighten the weight being used and focus on maintaining that upright position.

 Do not rotate through the torso.
 The goal here is to maintain a braced core and upright body position as you pull the weight across your body.

-Side Planks are an awesome exercise for developing a strong core, but sometimes Side Planks just aren’t an option.
+Side Planks are an awesome exercise for developing strong core muscles, but sometimes Side Planks are just not an option.
 Maybe you can’t support yourself on one elbow or maybe you just want to mix up your workout a little bit.